A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Evaluation

-As we receive the images real-time in BMI clusters, the Metadata Extractor applies the filters on modality and body parts to create a subset of data.
-The object detection algorithm executes, taking the identified images as its input.
-The IVC filter container first converts the DICOM images into PNG images before running its inference on the PNG images, including chest Xray, abdomen radiographs, and Spine Xrays from the BMI imaging pipeline.
-The algorithm, after that, draws a bounding box around the filter and outputs a PNG image with the detection box, as shown by Figure~\ref{fig:ivc}.
-We observe that the Retinanet model classified the test images with a high accuracy of 96.0\%.
+As we receive the images in real-time, the Metadata Extractor applies the filters on modality and body parts to create a subset of data.
+The object detection algorithm of the ML pipeline executes, taking the identified images as its input.
+The IVCF detection container first converts the DICOM images into PNG images before running its inference on the PNG images, including chest Xray, abdomen radiographs, and Spine Xrays.
+Then the pipeline draws a bounding box around the filter and outputs a PNG image with the detection box, as shown in Figure~\ref{fig:ivc}.
+The Retinanet IVCF detection algorithm classified the test images with high accuracy of 96.0\% on the images retrieved in real-time with \projectname.